gpufit/Gpufit/docs/examples.rst

 		output_states_histogram[*it]++;
 	}

-In the computation of the mean and standard deviation only converged fits are taken into account.
-Here is an example of computing the means of the output parameters iterating over all fits and all parameters.
+In computing the mean and standard deviation of the results, only the converged fits are taken into account.
+The following code contains an example of the calculation of the means of the output parameters, iterating over all fits and all model parameters.

 .. code-block:: cpp